btanz5/portfolioSite/README.md

 # portfolioSite
-This is the source code for my portfolio site, Thank you - @btanz5
+This is the source code for my portfolio site, using Backbone.js Thank you - @btanz5